GDSC-IIIT-Kalyani/playground/README.md

-# playground
+## Playground
-Sample repository for working with GitHub API
+- Sample repository for working with GitHub API.